El Salvador country brief

-Modest trade potential in professional services and the clean energy and environment sector.
+Modest trade potential in clean energy and wastewater management.

 In response to the civil war in El Salvador, between 1983 and 1986 Australia accepted around 10,000 Salvadorans under the Special Humanitarian Program.
 The Salvadoran community in Australia is estimated at 20,000.
 Australia is home to the third largest Salvadoran community living abroad.